menu

 Florence is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Florence who are college-educated is somewhat higher than the average US community of 21.84%: 25.16% of adults in Florence have at least a bachelor's degree.
+The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 25.16% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Florence in 2022 was $21,924, which is low income relative to Wisconsin and the nation.
 This equates to an annual income of $87,696 for a family of four.
 Florence also has one of the higher rates of people living in poverty in the nation, with 33.63% of its population below the federal poverty line.